What is a credit card?

 Like all debts, you need to repay the credit card.
 Credit cards have interest rates, which apply to amounts that you haven’t paid back, there’s a minimum monthly repayment, and most cards have an annual fee.

-You should apply for a credit card only if you can afford the repayments.
+You should only apply for a credit card if you can afford the repayments.

 How does a credit card work?